How Does Organ Donation Work?

 The decision to become an organ and tissue donor, for many, is very personal.
 Here at Methodist, we are proud to partner with our local organ and tissue recovery agencies to help families give and receive the gift of life.

-At Methodist Hospital, we assisted Nebraska Organ Recovery in three organ recoveries and five tissue donations in the last year.
-At Methodist Jennie Edmundson Hospital in Council Bluffs, we assisted the Iowa Donor Network with six tissue donations in 2017.
+At Methodist Hospital, we assisted Nebraska Organ Recovery in two organ recoveries and four tissue donations in the last year.
+At Methodist Jennie Edmundson Hospital in Council Bluffs, we assisted the Iowa Donor Network with six tissue donations in 2018.
 These tremendous gifts of tissue donation average between 76 and 300 lives saved or improved with each donation.

 The need is great

 Right now, thousands of people across our nation are waiting for life-saving organ transplants.
 In Nebraska alone, there are nearly 450 people who need a transplant.
 In Iowa, right now there are nearly 675 awaiting a transplant.
 An average of 20 people in the U.S. will die each day because they will not receive the life-saving procedure they need in time.

 The process of saving and healing lives through organ and tissue donation is always a team effort.
 It begins with a partnership between Methodist and organ recovery agencies.
 Our goal is always to provide the utmost in care for the donor and his or her family while protecting the safety of the recipients and maximizing the gift of life.

 At Methodist, our focus is on patient care.
 When providers at Methodist make the determination that death is imminent or has occurred, the role of talking about organ donation and the recovery process comes from organ recovery services such as Nebraska Organ Recovery and the Iowa Donor Network.

 So what is the process for organ and tissue recovery?

 - Identifying potential donors